webview/webview/README.md

 Should you wish to use the official loader then remember to distribute it along with your app unless you link it statically.
 Linking it statically is possible with Visual C++ but not MinGW-w64.

+Here are some of the noteworthy ways our implementation of the loader differs from the official implementation:

+* Does not support configuring WebView2 using environment variables such as `WEBVIEW2_BROWSER_EXECUTABLE_FOLDER`.
+* Microsoft Edge Insider (preview) channels are not supported.

 ## MinGW-w64 Requirements

 In order to build this library using MinGW-w64 on Windows then it must support C++17 and have an up-to-date Windows SDK.
 This applies both when explicitly building the C/C++ library as well as when doing so implicitly through Go/cgo.